 In August 2018, in conjunction with an investment made in our Series C Preferred Stock and Series C Preferred Stock Warrants by 4Life Research, LLC, an investor, we entered into a supply agreement with the investor.
 Under the terms of this agreement, we granted the investor an exclusive license to pursue development of dietary supplements using certain of our intellectual property ("IP").
 The exclusive rights to the IP will be for a term of 5 years from the commencement of sales of licensed product by the investor, with a deemed commencement date of January 1, 2023 if sales have not yet commenced, and is subject to annual minimum sales.
 The agreement may be renewed for additional 5-year terms.
 If the investor fails to meet the annual minimum sales requirements, the investor may pay an additional fee to maintain exclusivity or have the investor's license converted to non-exclusive rights.
 As part of this agreement, we will provide non-pharmaceutical product to the investor for development efforts and potential future production, and the investor is to pay royalties of 3% of incremental sales, as defined in the agreement.
-For the three months ended March 31, 2021, we sold \$0.2 million of product under this agreement.
+For the three months ended March 31, 2021, we sold \$0.2 million of product under this agreement and received \$0.1 million in advance to be applied against future sales of product under this agreement.
+We did not sell any products outside of this agreement.
 We recorded this advanced amount as deferred revenue as of March 31, 2021 within accrued liabilities, and we expect to fulfil the performance obligations to release the deferred revenue in the first half of 2021 as the investor purchases product.
-For the three months ended March 31, 2020, we did not sell any product under this agreement which we recognized as royalty revenues of \$14 thousand.
+For the three months ended March 31, 2020, the investor has made commercial sales of their products under the agreement which we recognized as royalty revenues of \$14 thousand.
 For the three months ended March 31, 2020, we did not sell any product under this agreement, and there were no balances outstanding due to or from the investor.